Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Explicit computations for sl2,p=2

 \subsection{The limit of the N=1 superconformal algebra and fermion II}

 We consider the same case as in the previous section but now follow closely the explicit computation by joint work of the first author in \cite{BBFLT13} Section 3.2.1, which is related to the supersymmetric version of the GKO construction.
-We match these quite